-Leaving a man you’ve loved for years isn’t just a physical move out of the house, it’s a painful emotional split.
+Leaving a man you’ve loved for years isn’t just a physical move out of the house…it’s a painful emotional break.
 These tips on how to leave a man you love but can’t live with will help you decide if it’s time to say good-bye.

 Before reading the tips, remember what Gloria Steinem said: “If the shoe doesn’t fit, must we change the foot?”
 If your relationship doesn’t suit you, don’t fall into the trap of thinking you have to change!
 Sometimes the only thing you need to change is your circumstances.
 It’s hard to leave a man you’ve loved forever, but it is possible.